jivesoftware/jiveapps/applications/props/readme.md

 Props App
 =========

+What's changed in props app?
+- Ability for community administrators to create, modify, and delete prop types
+- Moved the props backend to a server hosted by Jive, with a postgreSQL database instead of Amazon SimpleDB.
+- Fixed an issue where users were unable to give props when using Internet Explorer.

+Before running, you need to:
+Server:
+- Edit init.js in props-server to point to your database and you server.
+- Add your jiveapp's credentials into "oauthCreds" object in web.coffee
+Client:
+- Edit init.js in props-app to point to your server.
+(This should match with the server address on the server side).

 The Props App allows users to thank one another by awarding virtual goods.
 Users can give "props" up to three times a day, either via !props or the app canvas view.
 Each goodie has an image, name and optional message associated with it.
 Props publish to both the giver and receiver's activity streams.

 Three props award types are available to users to give to others when they first create their Jive account.
 Users unlock more gifts to give as they earn more status points.